ashleyjsands/think-mind-map-web-app/README.md

 think-mind-map-web-app
 ======================

-This is a Mind Map web application.
+Think is a Mind Map web application.

+Think is powered by HTML5, Django, Google App Engine, and jQuery.